 But that does not mean that he has an interest which is capable of being taxed by reference to its extent in the trust fund’s income: it may be a right, with some degree of concreteness or solidity, one which attracts the protection of a court of equity, yet it may still lack the necessary quality of definable extent which must exist before it can be taxed.’

-In the view of the Court, to give any other construction gives rise to a result that is capricious.
+In the view of the Court, to give any other construction gives rise to a capricious result.
 Every time an object (beneficiary) of a discretionary trust dies, duty is payable on the whole of the trust estate.
 This is even if none of those objects (beneficiaries) received anything.
 On that silly interpretation, the trustees could have chosen to

 apply the whole of the income of the trust estate to any one of the objects.
 Such a ‘monstrous’ (page 605) result